 Here's an overview of what you'll need to make this Crab Deviled Eggs recipe, but keep scrolling for the full recipe amounts.

 - Eggs: Deviled Eggs need hard-boiled eggs.
 If you need help with that, see my tips on cooking hard-boiled eggs below.
-This recipe calls for 6 hard-boiled eggs which gives you 12 egg halves a dozen deviled eggs.
+This recipe calls for 6 hard-boiled eggs, which gives you 12 egg halves, a dozen deviled eggs.
 Double the recipe to make two dozen.
+It's actually best to use slightly older eggs for making hard-boiled eggs because it makes it easier to peel them.

 - Plain Greek Yogurt: I use plain Greek yogurt in my deviled eggs.
-Most deviled egg recipes use mayonnaise, but I like this swap because has a fraction of the calories and the other flavors are so strong you don't even notice the substation.
+Most deviled egg recipes use mayonnaise or sour cream, but I like this swap because it has a fraction of the calories, and the other flavors are so strong you don't even notice the substitution.
 You can use fat-free or full-fat, depending on your preferences.

 - Mustard: Mustard is a great addition to any deviled egg recipe.
 I like to use a nice grainy Dijon mustard for a nice zippy flavor.
 You can use your favorite or whatever you happen to have in the fridge.